Eppo-exp/eppo-docs/docs/interpreting-experiments/cuped.md

 ## Using CUPED on Eppo

-The predictions of this model are used to get more accurate estimates of treatment effect, which should lead to narrower confidence intervals.
 You can switch between CUPED and non-CUPED results from the CUPED dropdown.

 ![Switch to non CUPED](../../static/img/measuring-experiments/cuped-switch-to-non-cuped.png)